TiagoFBBento/POWER_BI/pharmacy-sales-profitability/README.md

 ### 📝 Page 1: Business Performance Overview

+This dashboard provides an **executive-level overview** of overall business performance.

 #### KPIs
 - **Revenue (€)** – total revenue with monthly sparkline
 - **Units Sold** – total units sold with monthly sparkline
 - **Margin (€)** – total margin with monthly sparkline

+Sparklines are used to convey trend direction without duplicating detailed time-series visuals.

-#### Insights
+#### Key Insights

-1. **Countries with the Highest Units Sold**
+**Countries with the Highest Units Sold**
 - Identifies markets with the largest sales volume
-   - Highlights demand distribution independent of pricing
+- Highlights demand distribution independently of pricing or margin

-2. **Countries and Regions Contributing Most to Revenue and Margin**
+**Countries and Regions Contributing Most to Revenue and Margin**
-   - Comparison of absolute revenue and profitability
+- Compares absolute revenue versus profitability
-   - Drill-down from country to region
+- Enables drill-down from country to region

-3. **Interactive Filters**
+- Supports identification of high-revenue but low-margin markets

+#### Interactive Filters
 - Year
 - Pharmacy Type
 - Product Name

-This page provides an executive-level snapshot of overall business performance.
+This page answers the briefing questions related to:
+- Overall performance trends
+- Country-level contribution
+- Volume vs. profitability comparison

 ---

-### 📝 Page 2: Time & Regional Performance
+### 📝 Page 2: Product Performance (Planned)

-#### Insights
-1. **Revenue, Units Sold, and Margin Over Time**
-   - Monthly trends
-   - Identification of seasonal patterns

-2. **Country → Region → Pharmacy Analysis**
+This dashboard will focus on:
-   - Performance comparison within regions
+- Performance by **product category and brand**
-   - Identification of outperforming and underperforming pharmacies

-3. **Pharmacy Type Performance**
-   - Comparison between Urban, Suburban, and Rural pharmacies
+- Comparison between **high-volume vs. high-margin products**
-   - Analysis of volume and profitability differences

-This page focuses on **trend analysis and geographic performance consistency**.
+- Identification of products that may require pricing or promotion review

 ---

-### 📝 Page 3: Product & Promotion Analysis
+### 📝 Page 3: Pharmacy & Regional Insights (Planned)

-#### Insights
-1. **Top Product Categories and Brands**
-   - By revenue
-   - By margin

-2. **Volume vs Margin Trade-Off**
-   - High-volume, low-margin products
-   - Low-volume, high-margin products

-3. **Promoted vs Non-Promoted Sales**
-   - Comparison of units sold and margin
-   - Evaluation of promotion effectiveness

-This page supports **product strategy and promotional decision-making**.
+This dashboard will focus on:
+- Performance at **pharmacy level**
+- Comparison between pharmacies within the same region
+- Differences across **Urban, Suburban, and Rural** pharmacy types
+- Geographic patterns in sales and profitability

 ---

-## 🗺️ Geographic Analysis
-- Interactive geographic visuals reveal spatial patterns in sales and profitability
-- Enables quick identification of strong and weak regions
+## 🧠 Design Principles

+- Clear separation between **overview and deep-dive analysis**
+- Avoidance of redundant visuals
+- Drill-down used instead of overcrowded charts
+- Focus on business questions defined in the original briefing

 ---

-## 🧠 Design & Methodology Notes
+## 🚀 Tools & Technologies

-- Clear separation between overview, trend analysis, and product insights
-- Minimal visual redundancy to reduce cognitive load
-- Interactivity used only where it adds analytical value
-- Layout designed for both executive and analytical audiences
+- Power BI Desktop
+- DAX
+- Star schema data modeling
+- Interactive and drill-down visuals

 ---

-## 📬 Author
+## 📌 Notes

-*(Name / LinkedIn link to be added)*
+This project is part of a **Power BI analytics portfolio**, demonstrating the ability to translate a business briefing into a structured, scalable, and decision-oriented dashboard solution.